allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 your mastery of course learning objectives.
-The big release week will be preceded by a few working weeks, where no new tasks will be assigned by the instructor; however, you'll need to take ownership of your own (and your team's) time management to use those "free" weeks wisely to complete the requirements associated with the culminating project.
+The big release week will be preceded by a few working weeks, where no new tasks will be assigned by the instructor; however, you'll need to take ownership of your own (and your team's) time management to use those working weeks wisely to complete the requirements associated with the culminating project.

 Release week itself will take place during exam week.
 During our scheduled final